SMUAbdullah/SLAFIT/data/reads/10/MSA/p1/synth/readme.md

-This directory contains example data for the SLAFIT pipeline.
-To save space, the data is provided as compressed files.
-Please remember to extract the files before running the code.
+Please remember to extract the individual files before running the code.